 - Have you always been a reader?
 Like I’ve mentioned before, I didn’t have anyone close to me that supported my reading habits, and therefore, I haven’t always been an avid reader.
 However, I think I’ve always enjoyed reading, from the moment I’ve learnt how to.
 My class in primary school would go to the school library every two weeks to check out books and I’d always be excited for that.
 I started to read more in 5th grade, because of a friend.
 And started to develop my reading habits a bit later, when I was in 8th/9th grade.

 - Do you also read books published in your native language/published locally to you?
 If so, tell us a bit about what kinds of books are published in your country!
 Only some.
-Lots of Portuguese writers want to get published, but national publishers make it a lot difficult for them to do so (I have posted a series of interviews, if anyone might be interested).
+Lots of Portuguese writers want to get published, but national publishers make it a lot difficult for them to do so.
 There’s only one when it’s easy to get published, and they charge writers.
 Most of what I read that’s been published locally is Fantasy/Sci-Fi.

 - Are there libraries where you live?
 If so, what kinds of books can you find there?
 Are you able to get the books that you want?
 There are libraries, but they have very limited resources.
 In my faculty library, I might find classics, books for required reading, and highly popular books.
 Same for my local library, except it’s WAY smaller.
 For example, my local library doesn’t have all the books in the Percy Jackson series.
 Besides, they rely on donations and therefore, can’t keep up with requests at all.